hazra1991/schedulerPipeline/taskscheduler/README.md

 * Tasks should act as a proxy to the real function needed to be called. instruction below
 * task functions should contain the 'proxy_' prefix.

+#### Recomended to add the project folder to the PYTHONPATH for proper importing and defining of tasks

 -> Example
 tasks.py
 ```